-11 Tips on How to Prepare for Labour & Childbirth
+12 Important Tips to Prepare for Labour and Childbirth

 As the delivery date nears, many pregnant women are filled with dread because of the fear of the unknown.
-Arming yourself with knowledge helps as it not only lets you prepare for contingencies but also helps to keep you calm.
+Arming yourself with knowledge helps, as it not only lets you prepare for contingencies but also helps to keep you calm.
+Usually, the body prepares itself for labour and delivery.
+However, in some cases, labour may extend, or some prenatal issues kick in, like stress and anxiety.
+A planned strategy can help you sail through labour and childbirth with lower stress.
+Keep yourself abreast of the process and changes with these essential tips for labour and delivery.

 Giving birth to a baby is a tremendous job.
 However strong a woman may be, at this stage of life, she needs complete support, a hand to hold all through the pain, and complete pre-operational support for delivery.